 If you plan to spend time exploring Painshill you might prefer (especially in winter) to start from Cobham station.
 The Short Circular Walk omits all the heathland and commons around Oxshott, but you could combine the Cobham start with finishing in Oxshott.

 Oxshott and Cobham are adjacent stations on the “New Guildford Line”, with a half-hourly service from Waterloo (hourly on Sundays) taking around 40 minutes.
 Cobham is further from London, so you would need a return to Cobham & Stoke D'Abernon (its full name) to start or finish there.

 Cobham is served by several bus routes, with Stagecoach 715 providing a regular service to Kingston and Guildford (hourly Mon–Sat, every 90 minutes Sun).
 However, on this short walk you are never too far from one of the stations.

-If driving, Oxshott station car park is free at weekends.
-Cobham station car park is free on Sundays and costs £2 at other off-peak times, including Saturdays (2017).
+If driving, Oxshott station car park costs £2 on Sundays and £4 at other off-peak times (weekdays after 10:30, Sat & BH).
+Cobham station car park is free on Sundays and costs £2 at other off-peak times (2018).

 Take the train nearest to 10:00 from Waterloo to Oxshott for the Main Walk, or half an hour later to Cobham for the Short Walk.

 Cobham is an affluent town and both of the pub/restaurants listed here are relatively up-market, serving excellent (but fairly expensive) food; you would need to call ahead to be sure of a table in their restaurant.

 For an early pub lunch you could stop at The Cricketers (01932-862105) on Downside Common (5½ km from Oxshott, 2½ km from Cobham), which has a large patio area overlooking the common.